nutanix/terraform-provider-nutanix/website/docs/d/karbon_cluster.html.markdown

 ## Attribute Reference

-The following arguments are supported:
+The following attributes are exported:

 * `name`: - The name for the k8s cluster.
 * `wait_timeout_minutes`: - Maximum wait time for the Karbon cluster to provision.